davebridges/Lab-Documents/Lab Policies/lab-rules.rst

 Data Sets
     All datasets, once published will be made available in manipulable (preferably non-proprietary) formats for further analysis.
     Based on the scheme set out by the `Linked Data Research Center Laboratory`_, all data will be provided at level 2 or above.

+Version 0.1.4 Updated on September 16, 2012 by Dave Bridges

 .. _Lab Policies README: https://github.com/davebridges/Lab-Documents/blob/master/Lab%20Policies/README.rst
 .. _Wikipedia’s page on version numbers): http://en.wikipedia.org/wiki/Version_number